isRuslan/learn-generators/exercises/run_stop_run/problem.md

 ## Info
 Generators are functions which can be stoped while a process and run later, as many times, as you want.
+Example:

 ```js
 function *foo () {